cherpalli-shiva/DevOps-Interview/README.md

 # DevOps-Interview
-This DevOps Interview Practice Repo
+This is DevOps Interview Practice Repo